 It’s the Bowery!
-For tourists and locals alike, this area is filled with hidden gems.
+For tourists and locals alike, this area is filled with gems.
 In general it’s got a grungy lower-east-side vibe, with easy access to Little Italy, and some Chinatown vibes.

 But there’s also so much more to explore: